Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 The Uniform Product Code which is usually twelve digits.

-### BlackAndWhite

-An optional boolean element to signify if the book is color or black and white.

 ### AgeRating

 The age rating for the book which is usually determined by the book publisher.